LMCMLJ/firstEngine/README.md

 ##STRUCTURE
 The engine is structured in a fairly simple fashion.
-The main gametime component is in `src/engine/`, and all of the additional modules are located in `src/module_name`
+The main game loop is located in `src/main.js`.
+This loop calls all of the other modules.

+###Entity:
+The entity module controls all objects being displayed.
+It is in charge of updating all entity positions on the canvas.
+It contains all of the aspects necessary for movable objects.

+##TESTING
+This project is being developed fully test driven.
+The tests are run through the jasmine framework.
+Simply run `open SpecRunner.html` while in the main project directory to view tests.

 ##INSTRUCTIONS